Proportional representation systems for Canada

 Single Transferable Vote (PR-STV)

-Single Transferable Vote (STV) is a multi-member model.
-Instead of electing representatives one at a time in single-member ridings, we group a number of ridings together and elect group of representatives that reflects the diversity of voter preferences in the STV district.
+Single Transferable Vote (PR-STV) is a multi-member model.
+Instead of electing representatives in single-member (one winner) ridings, we group a number of ridings together and elect team of representatives that reflects the diversity of voter preferences in the area.
 Each voter gets a single vote, using a preferential ballot that allows voters to express their preferences 1, 2, 3 for as many candidates as they wish to rank.
 Candidates need to achieve a certain share of the vote to win a seat.

 PR-STV is used in Ireland, some states/territories in Australia and was used provincially for decades to elect the MLAs in urban ridings in Alberta and Manitoba.